yclas/guides/docs/General-change-your-name-site-description.md

 ### How to change them step-by-step:

-1. Go to your  **website**.
-2. Login to the  **admin panel**.
+1. Login to the  **Admin Panel**.
-3. Select  **settings -> general**.
+2. Select  **Settings -> General**.
-4. Enter the site name into the input box labeled  **site name**.
+3. Enter the site name into the input box labeled  **Site Name**.
-5. Enter the description into the input box labeled  **site description**.
+4. Enter the description into the input box labeled  **site description**.
-6. Click the  **save**  button.
+5. Click the  **Save**  button.

 ✔ **The change is successful – general configuration updated.**

-Although the site's name and description are important elements in your website content, remember that you can always **add more content** to your site with the following tools  🛠️
+Although the site's name and description are important elements in your website content, remember that you can always **add more content** to your site with the following tools  🛠️.

 -   [Overview of widgets](Widgets-overview-of-widgets.md)
 -   [Creating a blog](Plugins-create-a-blog)
 -   [Add an FAQ section](Plugins-FAQ-system.md)
 -   [Add a forums section](Plugins-forum-section.md)

-We recommend these tools but there's plenty of other options! :)
+We recommend these tools but there's plenty of other options.